102 results found

 Allen HF, Qian M, Xie J, 2018, Understanding informal financing, Journal of Financial Intermediation, ISSN: 1042-9573

 This paper offers a framework to understand informal financing based on mechanisms to deal with asymmetric information and enforcement.
 We find that constructive informal financing such as trade credits and family borrowing that relies on information advantages or an altruistic relationship is associated with good firm performance.
 Underground financing such as money lenders who use violence for enforcement is not.
 Constructive informal financing is prevalent in regions where access to bank loans is extensive, while its role in supporting firm growth decreases with bank loan availability.
 International comparisons show that China is not an outlier but rather average in using informal financing.

-Allen F, Carletti E, Grinstein Y, 2018, International evidence on firm level decisions in response to the crisis: Shareholders vs. other stakeholders, JOURNAL OF THE JAPANESE AND INTERNATIONAL ECONOMIES, Vol: 47, Pages: 3-16, ISSN: 0889-1583
+Allen HF, Carletti E, Grinstein Y, 2018, International evidence on firm level decisions in response to the crisis: shareholders vs. other stakeholders, Journal of the Japanese and International Economies, Vol: 47, Pages: 3-16, ISSN: 0889-1583

 Allen HF, Gale D, 2017, How should bank liquidity be regulated?, Achieving Financial Stability: Challenges to Prudential Regulation, Pages: 135-157, ISBN: 978-981-3223-39-4